 For previous posts on Using Social Media in Your Library see this directory.

-Now that you’ve thought about Audience and Purpose, stay tuned for next time when we’ll discuss Choosing a Platform.
+Now that you’ve chosen your platform, stay tuned for next time when we’ll discuss Delegating Responsibilities.